Who was Keith Bennett- victim of Ian Brady and Myra Hindley in new search for remains

-Has body of Keith Bennett been found on Saddleworth Moor and who was Ian Brady and Myra Hindley?
+Has body of Keith Bennett been found on Saddleworth Moor and who were Ian Brady and Myra Hindley?

-Police believe a skull found on Saddleworth Moor could belong to the 12-year-old

-Police believe that a skull found near Manchester could belong to Moors victim Keith Bennett in a potential major development in the infamous murders carried out by Ian Brady and Myra Hindley in the 1960s.
+Police are probing claims that a skull found near Manchester could belong to Moors victim Keith Bennett in a potential major development in the infamous murders carried out by Ian Brady and Myra Hindley in the 1960s.

 Police officers are preparing to dig up a section of Saddleworth Moor after the skull, which appears to belong to a child around 12 years of age, was discovered in the area.